repoze/repoze.what/docs/source/Manual/Plugins/index.rst

 .. topic:: Overview

-    Plugins extend the functionality of :mod:`repoze.what` and the most common type of plugins are those that add support for more type of group and permission sources.
+    :mod:`repoze.what` itself strives to be a rather minimalist project which only depends on :mod:`repoze.who` and built-in Python modules, so that it will never get in your way and thus make it rather easy for third parties to extend it to suit their needs.

-:mod:`repoze.what` itself doesn't ship with support for :term:`adapters
+    As a consequence, it doesn't ship with support for :term:`adapters
     <source adapter>`, so you should install the relevant plugins to manage your
     groups and permissions.

 There are three types of plugins: